9 Ways To Ensure Your Maths Intervention In KS2 Is Targeted And Effective

 1. Identify the pupils who need support

-Is it just three or four in each year group or are there 15 who are at risk of not making required progress?
-Do the children have any special educational needs or additional support requirements?
+Is it just three or four pupils in each year group, 15 pupils who are at risk of not making required progress or are you, in fact, looking for a whole class solution?

 2. Understand your reasons for an intervention

-is it a couple of very specific learning gaps that need plugging or is there a general need to develop their reasoning skills?
+- Is it a couple of very specific learning gaps that need plugging or is there a general need to develop their reasoning skills?

 3. Assess your budget or resources for a numeracy intervention

 Can you do a deal with an intervention provider or join forces with other schools in your cluster or academy trust to improve your purchasing power?

 4. Do your research into the maths interventions available and which will work in your school

-If for example an intervention requires laptops or the internet and you know that your wifi connection only works in the morning (!) or in a certain area of the school then factor this in when you’re selecting the intervention.
+If for example an intervention requires laptops or the internet and you know that your wifi connection only works in the morning (!) or in a certain area of the school, then factor this in when you’re selecting the intervention.
 Be prepared to be flexible.

-Just as you are held accountable by Ofsted for how you’re spending your pupil premium, or the measures you are putting in place to narrow the attainment gap, so you should challenge any intervention provider to do the same.
+Just as you are held accountable by Ofsted for how you’re spending your Pupil Premium, or the measures you are putting in place to narrow the attainment gap, you should challenge any intervention provider to do the same.

 6. Follow best practice to maximise impact of interventions

-Your maths intervention provider should have enough experience of the different ways schools have interacted with their intervention to be able to highlight how to get the most out of it, or indeed what challenges you might face.
+Any effective maths intervention provider should have enough experience of the different ways schools have interacted with their intervention to be able to highlight how to get the most out of it, or indeed what challenges you might face.

-These pupils have many more years of Maths ahead of them, and so often it’s the emotional barriers that need breaking down even more than the mental ones.
+These pupils have many more years of maths ahead of them, and so often it’s the emotional barriers that need breaking down even more than the mental ones.

 Once you know your budget you will have a better idea of what’s available to you and what the pros and cons might be.

-7. Be aware of the common challenges around maths interventions
+9. Be aware of the common challenges around maths interventions

 Organising and running a maths intervention programme that effectively supports primary pupils who need it isn’t easy.
 These are some of the most common challenges schools tell us they face: